 We build on a large literature about optimal dynamic information acquisition.
-In contrast to an earlier focus in the literature on the choice of signal precisions (Moscarini and Smith, 2001), our framework characterizes the choice between many kinds of information, each providing information about a different unknown.
-Our model is closest in this respect to Fudenberg et al. (2018) and Gossner et al. (2019).2 In Fudenberg et al. (2018), the agent can learn about the (independent) values of two goods by observing the evolution of diffusion processes, and in Gossner et al. (2019), the agent can learn about the values of each of K goods (again, independent) by observing Bernoulli signals.3 Compared to these papers, we study a setting where the agent dynamically learns about many correlated attributes.
+In contrast to an earlier focus in the literature on the choice of signal precisions (Moscarini and Smith 2001), our framework contributes to a recent literature regarding choice between different kinds of information.
+For example, Che and Mierendorff (2019) and Mayskaya (2019) consider dynamic choice from Poisson signals that confirm either of two states.
+Our model considers a large number of sources that each provide information about a different unknown.
+In this respect, our model is closest to Fudenberg et al. (2018), Gossner et al. (2019), and Azevedo et al. (2020).
+In Fudenberg et al. (2018), the agent can learn about the (independent) values of two goods by observing the evolution of diffusion processes, and in Gossner et al. (2019), the agent can learn about the values of K goods (again, independent) by observing Bernoulli signals.2 Azevedo et al. (2020) study static allocation of resources (i.e., test users) across learning about the quality of multiple independent and fat-tailed innovations.
+Compared to these papers, we emphasize learning about correlated unknowns.